Joel Naukkarinen: Indoor rowing

 In 2015, Naukkarinen became the first men's open category rower to win the Finnish Championship title in all distances (500 m, 2,000 m, 10,000 m and 42,195 m).

 In total Naukkarinen has won 9 World Championship medals and 4 European Championship medals in indoor rowing.

 Naukkarinen has broken the world records for 100 m, one minute and 100 kilometers.
 His 100 kilometer record of 6:06:06.1 (average speed 1:49.8/500 m) is still standing, from when Naukkarinen rowed at the Kuopio Market Square at the opening of the Christmas season on 24 November 2018.

 In January 2023, Naukkarinen earned the silver for the men's 2,000 m at the European World Indoor Championships in Paris, France with a time of 05:51.5.

-In November 2022, Naukkarinen qualified and was invited to participate in the World Indoor Rowing Championships in Mississauga, Canada.
+In November 2022, Naukkarinen qualified and was invited to participate in the World Rowing Indoor Championships in Mississauga, Canada.
 He ranked first out of 10 men invited to the Versa Challenge to determine the most fit versatile rower in the world.
 On 26 March 2023, Naukkarinen earned the title of World Indoor Rowing Versa Champion after completing 4 indoor rowing events over 2 days.